WasmEdge/WasmEdge/.CurrentChangelog.md

 * Ensured every platform defines is defined.
 * Disabled blake3 AVX512 support on old platforms.
-* Avoided vector ternary operator in AOT, which is unspoorted by clang on mac.
+* Avoided vector ternary operator in AOT, which is unsupported by clang on mac.
 * The preopen should be `--dir guest_path:host_path`.
 * Fixed usused variables error in API libraries when AOT build is disabled.
-* Fixed the signature error of `wasi_snapshot_preview1::path_read_link`.
+* Fixed the WASI function signature error.
+  * `wasi_snapshot_preview1::path_read_link`
     * Fixed the signature error with the lost read size output.
     * Added the `Out` comments for parameters with receiving outputs.
+  * `wasi_snapshot_preview1::path_filestat_set_times`
+    * Corrected the time signature to the `u64`.

 Misc:

 * Changed all CMake global properties to target specified properties.
   * Added namespace to all cmake options.
+* Added the CMake option `WASMEDGE_FORCE_DISABLE_LTO` to forcibly disable link time optimization (`OFF` by default).
+  * WasmEdge project enables LTO by default in Release/RelWithDeb build.
+If you would like to disable the LTO forcibly, please turn on the `WASMEDGE_FORCE_DISABLE_LTO` option.
 * Installed `dpkg-dev` in docker images to enable `dpkg-shlibdeps` when creating the deb release.

 Refactor:

 * Refactored the WASI VFS architecture.
+* Simplified the memory indexing in validator.
+* Renamed the file names in interpreter.
 * Replaced the instances when registering host instances with existing names.

 Documentations: